raspberrypilearning/sense-hat-pong/en/step_6.md

 + Save and run your code again.
 Try moving the bat and check whether it now moves up as expected.

-If you move the bat too far up, your program tries to draw the bat outside the LED screen and the program crashes.
+If you move the bat too far upwards, your program tries to draw it outside the LED screen, and then the program crashes.
 You need to make sure that the value of the `bat_y` variable is never less than `1`, so that the bat remains on the grid at all times.

 + Add code to your `move_up` function to make sure the `bat_y` variable's value can never become smaller than `1`.